You are here

 • Methods:

 Study Design: A set of 22, 20m by 20m permanent plots were established.
 Plots were placed in red pine and spruce dominated plantations, and in both harvest and control (no harvest) sites.
 The number of plots per plantation is proportional to plantation area.
 Sites less than 10 acres contain one plot.
 There are two plots in a 13.5-acre unharvested red pine plantation; two plots in a harvested 13.5 acre spruce plantation; five plots in a somewhat heterogenous 38-acre harvested pine plantation.
 Altogether, there are 4 cut pine sites covering ~53 acres, 5 control pine sites covering ~26 acres, 2 cut spruce sites covering 16 acres, and 2 control spruce sites covering ~7 acres.
 Plots were established and measured in 2007, prior to harvest.
 We plan to measure the plots every 5 years.
-So far, in 2012 and 2017, all 22 plots were re-measured.
+So far, in 2012 and 2017, and 2022, all 22 plots were re-measured.

 Trees: Live stems at least 2.5cm dbh were measured, recording dbh and species.
 Live saplings more than1.3m tall but less than 2.5cm dbh were tallied by species in a 5.64 radius plot (100m2) centered on each plot.